-- An Informal Conciliation Process - Requests for Investigation alleging misconduct other than sexual violence - A Formal Investigation Process for allegations of Sexual Violence to contact the Title IX Coordinator or another member of the Title IX Response Team for an initial meeting, wherein the Title IX Response Team Members will discuss the options and answer any questions.
+- An Informal Conciliation Process - Requests for Investigation alleging misconduct other than sexual violence - A Formal Investigation Process for allegations of Sexual Violence

 The College highly recommends that the Reporting Party of a sexual violence incident seek immediate medical attention after the incident.
 A member of the Title IX Response Team will provide, if needed, referrals to medical professionals.